-If you want it, kerblam it!
+If you want it, Kerblam it!

 Kerblam! is a Free and Open Source Software, hosted on Github at MrHedmad/kerblam.
 The code is licensed under the MIT License.

+This website hosts the documentation of Kerblam.
 Use the sidebar to jump to a specific section.
 If you have never used Kerblam! before, you can read the documentation from start to finish to learn all there is to know about Kerblam! by clicking on the arrows on the side of the page.

 Kerblam! is very opinionated.
 To read more about why these choices where made, you can read the Kerblam! philosophy.